MolSSI-Education/gpu_programming_beginner/setup.md

 >    where unnecessary information from the output are replaced with ellipses.
 >    The result shows the driver version (455.38), CUDA version (11.2), and the
 >    CUDA-enabled GPU device name (GeForce GTX 1650).
 Since multiple GPUs might be
->    available on each machine, the applications (such as `nvidia-smi`) usually index them
+>    available on each machine, applications such as `nvidia-smi` often adopt
->    integers starting from zero.
+>    integer indices, starting from zero, for referencing the GPU devices.
 >
 > - Because the present tutorial is based on the CUDA C/C++ programming language extensions,
 > check to see if the version of Linux on the host machine is supported by CUDA.